javieriturra/kafka-pyspark-poc/readme.md

 Up the docker service kafka, provided into the folder docker-build-kafka.
 I.e.:

 ```cd docker-build-kafka```

 ```docker-compose up```

 ## Run the apps

 To run the apps, use PyCharm's right click menu on the files:
-- RateToKafkaApp.py: to produce events.
+- RateToKafkaApp.py: to produce events
-- KafkaToConsoleApp.py: to consume events.
+- KafkaToConsoleApp.py: to consume events

-Alternately, you can run the apps in the console:
+Alternatively, you can run the apps in the console:

 ```~/anaconda3/envs/pyspark-env/bin/python RateToKafkaApp.py```
 ```~/anaconda3/envs/pyspark-env/bin/python KafkaToConsoleApp.py```